blksmk8483/Omnifood/README.md

 ## Description

-I build this project in conjunction with the online Udemy course
+I built this project in conjunction with the online Udemy course

-`BUILD RESPONSIVE REAL-WORLD WEBSITES WITH HTML AND CSS`
+`BUILD RESPONSIVE REAL-WORLD WEBSITES WITH HTML AND CSS`.

+Applying modern HTML, CSS and web design building a responsive and modern website.

 ## Table of Contents